Severson-Group/severson_group_git/docs/README.md

 ### General Guidelines

-* Users be careful to avoid operations that rebase, squash, or amend any commits that have been pushed to the server.
+* Users must be careful to avoid operations that rebase, squash, or amend any commits that have been pushed to the server.
 * See commit message guidelines that were previously described.
 * Use simple but informative names for topic branches.
 * Use tags to denote major releases.
 * Place a `README.md` file in each repository (either at the root level or in docs/) that contains repository specific information. `.md` stands for Markdown.
-You can find guidelines on how to write in Markdown (here)[https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet].
+You can find guidelines on how to write in Markdown here: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet/.

 ## Git Tips and Tricks